mimhelix/mimhelix/LA.md

 Let's consider a scenario: suppose the U.$. were to eliminate all surplus value that the Amerikan nation produces, so that Amerikan workers have a rate of surplus value of 0%.
 This means that if an Amerikan worker were to produce 1 hour of value, ey would be paid a wage that would allow em to command 1 hour of value in return.
 And let's suppose that instead of exploiting Amerikan workers, the U.$. bourgeoisie wanted to rely entirely on lower-wage workers in the U.$. internal semi-colonies as the source of their profits.
 What would this scenario look like?
 How much profit could the capitalist make?

 So, reminding ourselves that we are assuming that the U.$. economy is totally cut off from the rest of the world, in our model U.$.
 GDP represents the total price of goods and services produced in the U.$. and also the total value of those goods and services (in the aggregate, total value = total price according to Marxist theory).
 In 2010, the most recent census year at the time of writing, U.$.
 GDP was $15.23 trillion.
-And according to the U.$. census, in that same year, "Blacks," "Hispanics," and indigenous people (the closest measures for oppressed nations we could find in the census) accounted for about 30% of the population.
-So, assuming that people in oppressed nations within the U.$. perform about 30% of the labor in the U.$., 30% of the total value produced in the U.$., or 30% of U.$.
+And according to the U.$. census, in that same year, "Blacks," "Hispanics," and indigenous people (the closest measures for oppressed nations we could find in the census) accounted for about 30% of the population.<sup><a name="note1">[1](#ref1)</a></sup> So, assuming that people in oppressed nations within the U.$. perform about 30% of the labor in the U.$., 30% of the total value produced in the U.$., or 30% of U.$.
 GDP in this analysis, should have been produced by oppressed nation workers.

 **Total value produced by oppressed nation workers** = 30% x $15.23 trillion = **$4.57 trillion.**

 So in this scenario based on real-world data, oppressed nation workers produced $4.57 trillion in value.
 How much were they paid in return?
 Recall that we are considering what things would look like if Amerikan workers were paid exactly what they produced.
 This means that if oppressed nation workers were paid the same as Amerikan workers, they would have been paid $4.57 trillion in 2010, the same as what they produced.
-But in reality, in 2010 oppressed nation workers in the aggregate were only paid about 56% of what Amerikan workers made.
-So,
+But in reality, in 2010 oppressed nation workers in the aggregate were only paid about 56% of what Amerikan workers made.<sup><a name="note2">[2](#ref2)</a></sup> So,

 **Total wages of oppressed nation workers** = 56% x $4.57 trillion = **$2.56 trillion.**